6 Dream Hikes in the United States (and How to Score the Permits)

 Arizona

-Havasu Falls is one of five waterfalls on the Havasupai Indian Reservation, which lies in the Grand Canyon.
-The 10-mile hike to the falls and campground is relatively easy—the hard part is securing an elusive permit.
-Not even avid hikers are permitted to tackle Havasu as a day hike, and because the campground only accommodates 350 people daily, those spots go quickly.
-Permits go on sale on February 1 each year; reservations can be made by phone or online through the Havasupai tribe’s website.
+Havasu Falls is one of five waterfalls on the Havasupai Reservation, surrounded by but not part of Grand Canyon National Park.
+The 10-mile hike to the falls and campground is relatively flat and easy—the hard part is securing an elusive permit.
+Not even avid hikers are allowed to tackle Havasu as a day hike, and because campground space is limited, spots go quickly.
+Permits go on sale on February 1 each year; reservations are only available online through the Havasupai Tribe’s website.

 If camping isn’t your style, the Havasupai Lodge is an eight-mile hike from the trailhead, in the town of Supai.
 Havasu Falls is an additional two miles from there.
-And while the campground closes in December and January, the lodge will be open year-round starting in 2020.
-Lodge reservations are not as competitive as the campground, which is more popular due to its proximity to the falls, and are open for 2020 now.
-Reservations for 2021 will likely open on June 1, 2020.
+The lodge operates on a shorter season (April 1 until November 30) than the campground, which closes during December and January.

 Try to avoid the monsoon season between June 1 and September 30.
 A flood in July 2018 closed the trail for almost six weeks.
-Permit rates for every year are released in January; in 2020 permits cost $100 per night from Monday through Thursday, and $125 per night from Friday through Sunday, with a three-night minimum stay.
+Changes to permit rates and registration procedures are released each January on the website and official tourism Facebook page.
+In 2024, campground permits, which include a three-night stay, cost $455 per person.

 The highest mountain in the lower 48 states, Mount Whitney is popular with both day hikers and overnight campers.